 Understand current legislation, and employer/employee responsibilities

-DURATION: 2 Hours
+DURATION: up to 2 Hours

 PARTICIPANTS: 12 per class

 PRICE: Call Michelle 087-7950282

 If you have a query regarding any of our courses, please do not hesitate to Contact us